On Optimizing Image Codecs for VMAF NEG: Analysis, Issues, and a Robust Loss Proposal: Related Works

 Chen et al.\ \cite{vmaf_proxy} presented a proxy and learning framework for training neural image codecs on perceptual losses including VMAF.
 The codec is learned in an adversarial way, that performs alternating updates of both the codec and the proxy network to prevent codec and proxy network degradation. \textit{Different from that, we don't need to adversarially train a proxy}, since VMAF NEG from \texttt{VMAF-torch} \cite{VMAF-TORCH} is already differentiable, \textit{thus eliminating the need for a proxy network and giving us the benefit to train directly on the VMAF loss} provided by \texttt{VMAF-torch}.
 Also different from Chen et al.\ \cite{vmaf_proxy}, we don't train the entire codec, but we merely fine-tune either the encoder or the decoder in separate experiments for different deployment use cases.

 Inspired by Chen’s work \cite{vmaf_proxy}, Lavrushkin et al.\ \cite{vmaf_adv_attack} created a training pipeline to make a VMAF proxy more robust against adversarial attacks.
 They generated distorted images using adversarial methods and built a new dataset containing adversarially distorted samples and other distortions that fooled both the proxy and the original VMAF.
 Using this adversarially enriched dataset, they trained a more robust non-differentiable VMAF proxy---but not a codec.
 The drawback of this approach is that \textit{this type of defense method against adversarial attacks has been stated to be only suitable for improving a non-differentiable metric} \cite{vmaf_adv_attack}.
 Different from us, they used a preprocessing U-Net \cite{U_Net} together with the non-learning-based x264 \cite{x264}, \textit{whereas we investigate fine-tuning of either encoder or decoder in a fully learned codec}.

-In our work, we aim at the same goal of being more robust to attacks, but unlike Lavrushkin et al.\ \cite{vmaf_adv_attack}, we address robustness during fine-tuning and not during evaluation.
-More important, we overcome the need of an adversarial training as our version of VMAF NEG is differentiable and we prevent the abovementioned pitfalls by using additional guidance from other quality metrics without the need of designing a new dataset.
+In our work, we aim at the same goal of being more robust to attacks, but unlike \cite{vmaf_adv_attack}, we address robustness during fine-tuning and not during evaluation.
+More important, we overcome the need of an adversarial training as our version of VMAF NEG is differentiable and we prevent the above mentioned pitfalls by using additional guidance from other quality metrics without the need of designing a new dataset.
+Unlike Siniukov at al.\ \cite{hacking_vmaf_2}, our attacks are learned and not designed.
+Moreover, we don't try to attack VMAF NEG as much as possible, but we rather strive towards limiting the attackability of VMAF NEG in our loss function.